Montatheris: Habitat

-Montatheris hindii occurs at high altitudes of 2700–3800 m in treeless moorlands.
+M. hindii occurs at high elevations of 2700–3800 m in treeless moorlands.
 It favors clumps of bunch grass for cover.

 Behavior

 A terrestrial species, because of the low nighttime temperatures in its native habitat, M. hindii is only active during the day and when there is enough sunlight to warm its environment.

 Feeding

-Montatheris hindii feeds on chameleons, skinks, and small frogs.
+M. hindii feeds on chameleons, skinks, and small frogs.
 It may also take small rodents.

 Reproduction

-This species M. hindii is apparently viviparous (ovoviviparous).
+This species, M. hindii, is apparently viviparous (ovoviviparous).
 One wild-caught female produced two young in late January, while another gave birth to three in May.
 The total length of each newborn was 10–13 cm.